machbry/crops-growth-monitoring/README.md

 1. Python (≥ `3.11`) installed on your system.
 2. Ensure [Docker](https://docs.docker.com/get-docker/) is installed.
 3. Ensure you have `poetry` installed.
-If not, you can install them using `pip`.

 ### Steps: